geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 <Badges>Permacultural</Badges>

-Criteria: The garden exhibits permacultural practices, including:
-* Collecting rainwater or greywater and using it to replace city water in the garden;
-* Intercropping and/or companion planting
+Criteria: The garden exhibits one or more of the following permacultural practices, including: (1) Collecting rainwater or greywater and using it to replace city water in the garden, (2) Intercropping and/or companion planting, (3) Sheet mulching, (4) No-till or reduced-till gardening, (5) Planting perennial crops, (6) Planting native plants, (7) Planting cover crops, (8) Using organic fertilizers, (9) Using organic and/or integrated pest control methods, (10) Using composting and/or vermicomposting.
-* Sheet mulching
-* No-till or reduced-till gardening
-* Planting perennial crops
-* Planting native plants
-* Planting cover crops
-* Using organic fertilizers
-* Using organic and/or integrated pest control methods
-* Using composting and/or vermicomposting

 Levels:
 * Level 1: The garden implements at least one permaculture practice during one garden season.
 (Self-awarded.)